FLIN: A Flexible Natural Language Interface for Web Navigation: Evaluation

 \subsection{Performance Results}

-Table~\ref{tb:int-tests} reports the performance comparison of FLIN on the Nav-Dataset (Table~\ref{tb:dataset}).
-We evaluate both in-website (model trained and tested on the same website, 2-5 columns) and cross-website (model trained on one site and tested on a different one, 6-13 columns) performance.
-The proposed model (FLIN in the table) and its other 3 variants adapt relatively well to previously-unseen websites thanks to FLIN's match-based semantic parsing approach.
-FLIN achieves best overall performance, and is able to adapt to new websites by achieving comparable (or higher) action accuracy (A-acc) and parameter F1 (P-F1) score.
-Considering PA-100, in the Restaurants domain, 73.0\% of commands in the training website (OpenTable) and 69.5\% (bookatable) , 79.7\% (yelp) of commands in the two test websites are mapped into correct and executable actions (no wrong predictions).
+Table~\ref{tb:int-tests} reports the performance comparison of \sys on the \intdataset dataset.
+We evaluate both in-website (model trained and tested on the same website, 2$^{nd}$--5$^{th}$ columns) and cross-website (model trained on one website and tested on a different one, 6$^{th}$--13$^{th}$ columns) performance. \sys and its two variants adapt relatively well to previously-unseen websites thanks to \sys's match-based semantic parsing approach. \sys achieves best overall performance, and is able to adapt to new websites by achieving comparable (or higher) action accuracy (A-acc) and parameter F1 (P-F1) score.
+Considering PA-100, in the Restaurants domain, 75.6\% of commands in the training website (OpenTable), and 60.3\% (bookatable) and 82.4\% (yelp) of commands in the two test websites are mapped into correct and executable actions (no wrong predictions).
 PA-100 is generally high also for the other two domains.
 EMA is lower than PA-100, as it is much harder to predict \textit{all} parameter value assignments correctly.
+Regarding the \sys variants, both \sys-sem and \sys-lex generally perform worse than \sys because by combining both lexical and semantic similarity \sys can be more accurate in doing parameter value assignments and generalize better.

-From a scalability point of view, the most challenging domain is Shopping.
-While in the Restaurants and Hotels domains, FLIN must deal with actions/parameters that relate to the \textit{same} entity type (restaurants or hotels) with a relatively-contained vocabulary, shopping products can range so widely to be effectively \textit{different entity types} with a diverse set of actions/parameters that can vary significantly across websites (more in \S\ref{sec:ev-error}).
+From a generalizability point of view, the most challenging domain is Hotels.
+While the performance of action prediction (A-acc) for Hotels is in the 45.5\%--93.9\% range, EMA is in the 14.6\%--64.3\% range.
+The drop is mainly due to commands with many parameters (e.g., check-in date, check-out date, number of rooms, etc.), definitely more than in the queries for the other two domains.
+Shopping is more challenging than Restaurants because while in the Restaurants domain, \sys must deal with actions/parameters that relate to the \textit{same} entity type (restaurant) with a relatively-contained vocabulary, shopping products can range so widely to be effectively \textit{different entity types} with a diverse set of actions/parameters that can vary significantly across websites.
+For a more detailed discussion of both aspects see \S \ref{sec:ev-error}.

-Regarding the FLIN variants, FLIN-embed only learns the embedding of words and averages the emebedding vectors to learn the overall semantics.
-Its performance is sometimes slightly better than FLIN, but mainly for in-website evaluation.
-Due to its simplistic semantics learning, the model cannot adapt to new websites as well as FLIN.
-Both FLIN-sem and FLIN-lex perform worse than FLIN because by combining both lexical and semantic similarity FLIN can be more accurate in doing parameter value assignments and generalize better.